-As accounting officer, the Headteacher has responsibility for ensuring that the academy delivers good value in the use of public resources.
-The accounting officer understands that value for money refers to the educational and wider societal outcomes achieved in return for the taxpayer resources received.
+As accounting officers, the Co-Headteachers have responsibility for ensuring that the academy delivers good value in the use of public resources.
+The accounting officers understand that value for money refers to the educational and wider societal outcomes achieved in return for the taxpayer resources received.